“The presidency has made every man who occupied it, no matter how small, bigger than he was; and no matter how big, not big enough for its demands.”

 The son of Founding Father John Adams, he was a politician, diplomat, and the 6th President of the United States.
 Historians agree he was one of the great diplomats in American History.
 Adams had previously served as an ambassador to several European countries and a U.S. senator from Massachusetts.
 He is the only president in history to serve in the U.S. House of Representatives after leaving the presidency.
 Adams’s fierce sense of independent judgment meant that he never completely fit the mold of any political party, and he was undoubtedly the only president to have a pet alligator in the White House!

 Term (1829-1837) Vice President(s) John C. Calhoun (1829-1832), None (1832-1833) Martin Van Buren (1833-1837)

-The 7th President of the United States, he also served as the military governor of pre-admission Florida and commander of the American forces at the Battle of New Orleans in the War of 1812.
-Dominating American politics in the 1820s and 1830s, he helped to shape the Democratic Party.
+The 7th President of the United States also served as the military governor of pre-admission Florida and commander of the American forces at the Battle of New Orleans in the War of 1812.
+He dominated American politics in the 1820s and 1830s and helped shape the Democratic Party.

 Martin Van Buren (1782-1862)

 Term (1837-1841) Vice President Richard M. Johnson (1837-1841)

 The 8th President of the United States, he also served as Vice President to Andrew Jackson.
 He was a key organizer of the Democratic Party and the first president to be born an American citizen.
 As the descendant of Dutch immigrants, he was also the first president whose ethnic background wasn’t mainly from the British Isles.
 He was best known for his shrewd political skills.
 He considered himself a follower of Thomas Jefferson and was one of the founders of the Democratic Party.